kyverno/website/content/en/docs/Writing policies/verify-images/notary/_index.md

                 -----END CERTIFICATE-----
 ```

-With this policy configured, Kyverno will verify matching container image signatures and only allow the pod to be configured if the signatures are valid:
+With this policy configured, Kyverno will verify matching container image signatures and only allow the pod to be configured if the signatures are valid.

 ```sh
 kubectl run test --image=ghcr.io/kyverno/test-verify-image:signed --dry-run=server
 pod/test created (server dry run)
 ```

-Kyverno will also mutate the pod to replace the image tag with its digest:
+Kyverno will also mutate the pod to replace the image tag with its digest.

 ```sh
 kubectl run test --image=ghcr.io/kyverno/test-verify-image:signed --dry-run=server -o yaml | grep "image: "
   - image: ghcr.io/kyverno/test-verify-image:signed@sha256:b31bfb4d0213f254d361e0079deaaebefa4f82ba7aa76ef82e90b4935ad5b105
 ```

-Attempting to run a pod with an unsigned image will be blocked:
+Attempting to run a pod with an unsigned image will be blocked.

 ```sh
 kubectl run test --image=ghcr.io/kyverno/test-verify-image:unsigned --dry-run=server